dodlido/veri_env/README.md

    * Create a local copy of the repo at the location provided in my_defs.sh

 ## TODO:
-* fix --sim-time bug
-* clean parse_args functions (standardize -w and -c flag parsing)
-* fix get, add ugly errors
+* add some template of block to add.py, -b flag
+* implement "show" keyword
 * output log header fix
 * add defines to cfg parsing
 * add --pretty flag to syn
-* add some template of block to add.py, -b flag